voxpupuli/puppet-rhsm/README.md

   rh_password    => 'mypassword',
 }
 ```
-You shouldn't specify the protocol, subscription-manager will use HTTP.
+If you don't specify the protocol, subscription-manager will use HTTP.
+If you want to connect via HTTPS, set the `proxy_scheme` to `https`.
 For proxies with authentication, specify the `proxy_user` and `proxy_password` values.

 The proxy settings will be used to register the system and as connection option for all the YUM repositories generated in `/etc/yum.repos.d/redhat.repo`